 Mr. Tillman testified that Walmart does not oppose the financing structure of the Service Agreement, as modified to include the conveyance of the RECs.
-He also opined that Walmart does not oppose the Petitioner's proposed below-the-line accounting and ratemaking treatment.
+He also opined that Walmart does not oppose the proposed ratemaking treatment.

-Mr. Tillman concluded his testimony by testifying that Walmart is in agreement that Petitioner's proposal is a competitive service offering that can be offered by other providers in the market and that in order to maintain a competitive environment, the Commission should establish that Indiana energy customers have a right to choose an alternative supplier for behind-the-meter, solar leasing services financed through a lease agreement with a performance guarantee to ensure that customers are able to access renewable energy resources through a solar lease at the best available price.
-Without this assurance, and if Duke is the only available solar supplier, Mr. Tillman testified that pricing would not be kept in check by the competitive pressures introduced through multiple suppliers.
+Mr. Tillman concluded his testimony by testifying that Walmart is in agreement that Petitioner's proposal is a competitive service offering and that in order to maintain a competitive environment, the Commission should establish that Indiana energy customers have a right to choose an alternative supplier for behind-the-meter, solar leasing services financed through a lease agreement with a performance guarantee.